-Of the mice we monitor and price track, today’s top mouse is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons, priced at $11.99.
-We have seen this mouse lower its price during these past couple of weeks by $19, which is part of the reason we are considering it as a good option for this laptop.
+Of the mice we monitor and price track, today’s top mouse is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons, priced at $12.99.
+These past few weeks this mouse has had a price increase of $12.99, so keep your eyes out online as it shows that this great value mouse can be picked up even cheaper.
 Our lowest price tracked for this mouse was marked down at $11.99, which we spotted on 15th Aug 2020.

 |Quality||Mouse||Price (USD)||Check Regional Pricing|

 |**||Redragon M711 Cobra||$19.99|

 |***||Logitech MX Master 2S||$59.99|

 Of our price tracked headsets, the gaming headset that catches our eye today, to go well with the Razer Blade 17 Pro 2019 i7-9750H RTX 2080 Max-Q 16GB RAM 512GB M.2 laptop, is the HyperX Cloud Stinger.
 Today this headset is priced at $39.99.
 Its price over the past couple of weeks has increased a bit by $39.99, which makes us think additional savings can be made here if you shop around.
 Checking our records our lowest tracked price for this headset was on 12th Mar 2020, which had it priced at $25.98.